wasta-linux/wasta-linux-website/content/tutorials/language-worker.md

 The system for this is called [Wasta-Offline]({{< relref "/wasta-apps/wasta-offline.md" >}}) and the software to help you is already present to run in your version of Wasta-Linux.
 What you will need however is for your Advisor to send you an "update" USB memory stick or maybe a flash SD card with all the software updates present and ready to go.
 This USB stick might come to you by messenger, or by an airplane drop off, or by some other means, even the Postal system if you live in town.

----

-## Advanced Tasks

-* ### File Management Using Nemo
+{{< /expand >}}

-    {{< expand "File Management Tutorial" >}}
+{{< expand "File Management Using Nemo" >}}

-if the Consultant needed to copy over language data files to move the data to a new computer, then he/she would want to know the basic file structure of Wasta-Linux, and where to copy the data files from, in the hierarchical file system of Linux.
+If the Consultant needed to copy over language data files to move the data to a new computer, then he/she would want to know the basic file structure of Wasta-Linux, and where to copy the data files from, in the hierarchical file system of Linux.
 For this you would need to know Nemo, but you will find it very much like the MS Windows Explorer utility in Windows.
 The new part is understanding just where the common data files might live on the system.

 You should take time to become familiar with the following features of the File Manager which are illustrated and explained below: